andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/AppendixC_ParametricModulation.rst

 Video
 *****

-For a screencast of how to set up a parametric modulation analysis in SPM, click here.
+For a screencast of how to set up a parametric modulation analysis in SPM, click `here <https://youtu.be/EjmJ412SQM8>`__.